Grantmaking

 What We Fund

 We invest to improve health and quality of life for communities in Forsyth County and across North Carolina.
-We focus on outcomes, rather than issues, because we believe this is the most effective way to achieve long-term, sustainable change.
-We always start by listening to the communities we serve.
+We focus on outcomes, because we believe this is the most effective way to achieve long-term, sustainable change.
+We always start by listening to the communities we serve and seek community-led solutions, grounded in racial equity and systems change.

 Below, you will find our current funding opportunities based on specific, outcome-focused strategies.
 The timing of our cycle is rolling.
 Check back soon for additional opportunities in our areas of investment.